-- A. PURPOSE: The purpose of the Board-Designated Operating Reserves policy for the North Dakota State College of Science Foundation is to ensure the stability of the mission, programs, employment, and ongoing operations of the organization. - 1.
-Intention: Operating Reserves are intended to provide an internal source of funds for situations such as a sudden increase in expenses, one-time unbudgeted expenses, unanticipated loss in funding, or uninsured losses.
+- A. PURPOSE: The purpose of the Board-Designated Operating Reserves policy for the North Dakota State College of Science Foundation is to ensure the stability of the mission, programs, employment, and ongoing operations of the organization. - Intention: Operating Reserves are intended to provide an internal source of funds for situations such as a sudden increase in expenses, one-time unbudgeted expenses, unanticipated loss in funding, or uninsured losses.
 Operating Reserves may also be used for one-time, nonrecurring expenses that will build long-term capacity, such as investment in infrastructure and development.
 Operating Reserves are not intended to replace a permanent loss of funds or eliminate an on-going budget gap.
-It is the intention of the NDSCS Foundation for Operating Reserves to be used and replenished within a reasonably short period of time (two years).
+It is the intention of the NDSCS Foundation for Operating Reserves to be used and replenished within a reasonably short period of time (two years). - 2.
+Goals & Strategies: The Operating Reserve policy will be implemented in concert with the other governance and financial policies of the NDSCS Alumni Foundation and is intended to support the goals and strategies contained in these related policies and in strategic and operational plans.